*Please read carefully as our deadlines have changed*

 860.535.9362 (phone), 860.535.9363 (fax)

 Judging will be done by educators and professional artists.
-The panel of judges will select one grand prize drawifirst-placecalendar cover, two first place drawings from each grade level.
+The panel of judges will select one grand prize calendar cover,and two first place and honorable mention drawings from each grade level.
 A total of fourteen drawings will be featured in the calendar with the student’s name, grade level, school and town.
 Honorable mention drawings will also be selected and featured in a section of the calendar.
-Notification will be done by email no later than May 5, 2018.